Access IPOs

 Who Owns Sila Nanotechnologies?

 Sila Nanotechnologies is a venture-backed startup.
-It has raised more than $880 million in funding and is valued at around $3.3 billion.
+It has raised more than $880 million in private funding.

-The latest funding round was a Series F led by Coatue, securing $590 million to be used to build its Moses Lake manufacturing plant.
+The latest funding round was a Series F completed in January 2021 and led by Coatue.
+The deal secured $590 million to be used to build its Moses Lake manufacturing plant.

 Other prominent venture capital investors include T. Rowe Price, 8VC, Bessemer Venture Partners, Canada Pension Plan Investment Board, Sutter Hill Ventures, Daimler, Chengwei Capital, Matrix Partners, and Siemens Next47.